 Qualities of 3rd cut:

-1. Ultra soft, nearly 100% leaf with very little (if any) stem, meaning that it’s the most palatable hay you can offer to your pet; a great way to get even the fussiest of eaters starting to enjoy hay.
+1. Ultra soft, less stem, meaning that it’s the most palatable hay you can offer to your pet; a great way to get even the fussiest of eaters starting to enjoy hay.

 2. Rare to find because it’s difficult to produce well.

 3. Packaged in a high quality, corrugated cardboard box that doubles as a storage unit for ease of use